iamrequest/solar-automaton/postmortem.md

 Both ideas were not suited for Godot for a few reasons.

 The nunchuck idea is something that I whiteboxed in Unity a few years ago - made by attaching a simple `SpringJoint` to a pair of `Rigidbodies`.
-Fundamentally nothing too different than the grappling hook I made for Tall Walls (https://request.itch.io/the-tall-wall-falls).
+Fundamentally nothing too different than the grappling hook I made for [Tall Walls](https://request.itch.io/the-tall-wall-falls).
 This didn’t work out in Godot because it turns out there’s no implementation for a 3D Spring Joint!
 Godot has a **`Generic6DOFJoint3D`** (its version of Unity’s `ConfigJoint`) - but I just wasn’t able to get it to act as a spring joint.
 Tried to read the documentation, but the terminology used in the property descriptions was going over my head.
 Wasn’t able to find any great videos talking about how to configure the spring joints, and I’m not about to ask a random number generator to explain/write the code for me - so it’s on the backburner for now.

 The latter is fundamentally pretty simple, and should’ve been pretty easy to implement.
 After all, Arctic Eggs was also made in Godot, so it’s very likely I was missing something!
 After switching to Jolt physics and bumping up the physics tick rate, I did get better results, both with collision detection and in an overall reduction in jitteryness, but the results were still not great.
 I was still getting some gross clipping between the held frying pan `Rigidbody`, and the `Rigidbodies` I was trying to cook in the frying pan.